-Then, next to each plant variety on your list, note how long that particular plant takes to reach maturity, is it heat or cold tolerant, how many hours of sunlight it needs each day, what type of soil it prefers, and its spacing requirements.
+Then, next to each plant variety on your list, note how long that particular plant takes to reach maturity.

-The back of seed packets and garden catalogues are great starting points for this exercise.
+The back of your seed packets and garden catalogs are great starting points for finding all of this information.

 Lettuce and herbs like basil and cilantro are great for repeated sowing all season long.